madiha-waqar/LightBnB/README.md

-# :curly_loop:Lightbnb - A place like home, away from home :tent:
+# :tent:Lightbnb - _A place like home, away from home!_

-# About LightBnB:curly_loop:
+# About LightBnB
-If you're a passionate traveler but seeking comfort and cleanliness of home then Lightbnb is an app for you!
+If you're a passionate traveler but seeking comfort of home then Lightbnb is an app for you!

 Its a convenient little app providing homeowners with the option to rent out their homes to _vacationers_, offering a refreshing alternative to traditional hotels and bed and breakfasts!

 With this app, users can login and find properties based on different search filters, access the property information, make reservations, manage their bookings, and provide feedback through reviews!
-<sub>A complete app to enhance your travel experience!</sub>

 ## LightBnB Project
 This project is made by :raising_hand_woman: [Madiha Waqar](https://www.linkedin.com/in/madiha-waqar-a8253827) as part of Lighthouse Labs Web Development Flex Program curriculum.

 ## Tech Stack
 LightBnB is _full-stack application_ that uses `PostgreSQL` relational database system and `Express` to manage the backend.
 Front-end has already been provided by Lighthouse labs which uses `HTML, CSS3, SASS and Javascript`.
-Front-end boilterplate code has been forked from [LightBnB_WebApp](https://github.com/lighthouse-labs/LightBnB_WebApp)

 <p align="center">
   <a href="https://skillicons.dev">
     <img src="https://skillicons.dev/icons?i=postgres,express,html,css,sass,javascript" />